Buddhist Studies

 - Lead sitting groups

-- Attending smaller group meets for practice, practice teaching, community involvement, and home study between weekends
+- Meet in small groups for practice, practice teaching, community involvement, and home study between monthly group meetings

 - Practical skill-building